What is the charism of the Sisters of Notre Dame?

 SND Associates are lay persons who promise to live out the charism, spirituality, and mission of the Sisters of Notre Dame in their own life circumstances.
 Read more.

-Sisters of Notre Dame throughout the world are committed to justice, peace and integrity of creation (JPIC).
+Sisters of Notre Dame throughout the world are committed to Justice, Peace and Integrity of Creation (JPIC).
 The Chardon province has an active JPIC committee.
-Its coordinator, Sr. M. Kathleen Ryan, SND, writes a weekly blog called Living Justly to raise awareness about these issues.
-Learn more.
+Sisters write a blog called Living Justly to raise awareness about these issues.
+Visit the JPIC section of this website to learn more.

 What is the Prayer Line?